Coloured Kisses

-"Coloured Kisses" is the third single from American singer Martika's 1991 album, Martika's Kitchen.
+"Coloured Kisses" is a song by American singer-songwriter and actress Martika, released in February 1992 by Columbia Records as the third single from her second album, Martika's Kitchen (1991).
+It is co-written by Martika with Frankie Blue and Les Pierce and produced by Robert Clivillés and David Cole of C+C Music Factory.
 The single did not chart in the US, and achieved minor chart positions in other countries.
 In the United Kingdom, a limited Valentine edition was released on a red 7-inch vinyl.

-Music video

-The music video (directed by Rocky Schenck and edited by Scott C. Wilson) shows Martika in very provocative scenes while being in a bath tub and interacting with her boyfriend (portrayed by Harold Pruett).
+The accompanying music video (directed by Rocky Schenck and edited by Scott C. Wilson) shows Martika in very provocative scenes while being in a bath tub and interacting with her boyfriend (portrayed by Harold Pruett).